RodrigoVanzelotti/sending_orders_mt5/README.md

 - history_deals_total()
 - history_deals_get()

-Also a summary of the content created and a link to my post blethering about it.
+Also a summary of the content created and a link to my post blathering about it.